 Ask Ted Hill what the greatest obstacle to his career was and he instantly turns a negative into a positive.
 “When I broke my shoulder, I thought it would halt my progress but it made me come back stronger.”

-Since winning three caps on the England U18 tour of South Africa in August 2015, he has joined the U20 squad and played his first game at that level against Italy in 2017.
+After winning three caps on the England U18 tour of South Africa in 2015, he joined the U20 squad and played his first game at that level against Italy in 2017.

 He said: “Team sports were limited because the school is small and didn’t play rugby.
 The values instilled in me by the staff there have helped me to progress as a player and a person.”

 After that, Chim Gale and Nick Tisdale guided Ted at Worcester Warriors Academy from the age of 14 to 16, England women’s player Tamara Taylor nurtured him at Worcester County and Peter Walton oversaw his development with the England U18 squad.

 “I have moved forward well in the Worcester Warriors set-up and that has given me the confidence to believe I can go on to play professional and representative rugby.”

 2016 SA Tour: F, SA ‘A’(R), SA